Takashi Niigaki: Subsequent career

-In the wake of the scandal, Niigaki received support from friends in the music world, including composer Kenichi Nishizawa, who organized a petition to ask the institution at which Niigaki taught to be lenient; nevertheless Niigaki elected to resign his position.
+In the wake of the scandal, Niigaki received support from friends in the music world, including composer Kenichi Nishizawa, who organized a petition to ask the institution where Niigaki taught to be lenient; Niigaki elected to resign nevertheless.
 A concert, 'Takashi Niigaki Collection with Friends' took place on 7 June 2014, organized by his supporters.
 He subsequently appeared on television, cultivating 'a reputation as a comical character on top of being recognized for his musical talent'.

-In February 2015, Shigeru Kudo, leader of the Higashihiroshima Symphony Orchestra, in 2013, the first amateur ensemble to perform the Hiroshima Symphony, commissioned Niigaki to compose a new symphony.
-On 15 August 2016, Niigaki's Symphony No. 2, 'Litany', was performed for the first time, at Hiroshima.
+In February 2015, Shigeru Kudo, leader of the Higashihiroshima Symphony Orchestra, the first amateur ensemble to perform the Hiroshima Symphony, commissioned Niigaki to compose a new symphony.
+On 15 August 2016, Niigaki's Symphony No. 2, 'Litany', was performed for the first time, in Hiroshima.
 Niigaki also gave a solo performance of his piano concerto, 'Shinsei' ('New Birth').
-The second performance was at Tokyo on 23 August 2016.
-In producing this symphony, Niigaki was inspired by 'a form of prayer in Christianity... a back and forth between clergy and congregation', this giving the work its name.
+The second performance was in Tokyo on 23 August 2016.
+In producing this symphony, Niigaki was inspired by 'a form of prayer in Christianity... a back and forth between clergy and congregation', giving the work its name.

 In 2018, he formed the band Genie High with Enon Kawatani, Ikkyu Nakajima, television personality Kunihiro "Kukki!"
-Kawashima and comedian Kazutoyo Koyabu.
+Kawashima, and comedian Kazutoyo Koyabu.